gsicard/syrah/README.md

         item = syr.get_item(str(i))
 ```

-Or we can read each array independently:
+Or each array can be read independently:

 ```python
 with File(file_path, mode='r') as syr: